/J (Default char Type Is unsigned)

 To set this compiler option in the Visual Studio development environment

-In the Additional Options pane, specify the /J compiler option.
+In Additional Options, enter the /J compiler option.